suixinsuo/olympus-protocol/docs/GettingStarted.md

 > "0x8dbcf3dd83ca558129fcb8738ec5d313da74b26e", 5

-The entry will use our Olympus component list deployed in kovan and 5 as maximum investors.
+The entry will use our Olympus component list deployed in kovan and 5 as the maximum number of investors.

 Once the fund is initialized, we can invest.
 Invest requires no parameter but does require some ETH.
-In the top of the right column, there is information of the address you are using and also the value to send to the contract.
+On the top of the right column, there is information on the address that you are using and also the value to send to the contract.
 (You can select the unit ether or wei, whichever you prefer)

 > For example, invest 0.05 ETH in the fund.